-Dresses worn in Europe in the 11th century were similar to men’s tunics, were loose, and reached to below the knees or lower.
-Slits on the sides of the dress were pulled tight to fit the figure.
+Dresses or Kirtles worn in Europe in the 11th century were similar to men’s tunics.
+They were loose and reached to below the knees or lower.
+Slits on the sides were pulled tight to fit the figure.
+Kirtles were typically worn over a chemise or smock and under a formal outer garment or surcoat.

 History of the Dress